flexi-framework/flexi/docs/documentation/05_toolsoverview.md

-(sec:swap_mesh)=
+(subsec:swap_mesh)=
-### POSTI_SWAPMESH
+### Mesh Swaps

 The `POSTI_SWAPMESH` tool interpolates the solution of a StateFile or a TimeAverage file from one mesh to another, or from one polynomial degree to another.
 To do so, the parametric coordinates of the interpolation points of the new state are searched in the old mesh.
 For non-equal elements, a Newton algorithm is used to find the parametric coordinates of the interpolation points.
 Based on the found parametric coordinates, a high-order interpolation to the interpolation points in the new mesh is performed.
 Non-conforming meshes are allowed.
 A reference state can be given for areas in the target mesh which are not covered by the original mesh.
-The project name and therefore the file name is based on the original project name with '_newMesh' appended, the original file is therefore not overwritten.
+The project name and therefore the file name is based on the original project name with `_newMesh` appended, the original file is therefore not overwritten.

 For serial execution, the `POSTI_SWAPMESH` tool is invoked by entering
 ```bash